Empowering Manufacturer to Tackle In-House EnterpriseOne Upgrade

-It wasn’t the first time this mid-size manufacturer had handled an in-house EnterpriseOne upgrade, and they felt confident heading into this one that the upgrade would go smoothly.
+This wasn’t the first time this mid-size manufacturer had handled an in-house EnterpriseOne upgrade, and they felt confident that their latest upgrade would go smoothly.
 In fact, they’d decided to expedite the process.
-Previous upgrades had begun in November with go-live scheduled for March, after their year-end.
+Previous upgrades had begun in November with go-live scheduled for March after their year-end.
 This time, they planned to go live in early February to allow completion of a full month-end cycle before year-end to fix any bugs that might pop up.
 However, the business applications manager found out one of his core employees would be unavailable to help just one week before they had planned to start modification mapping.

 In an on-site meeting with Surety Systems in early fall, the manufacturer’s business applications manager discussed their desire to bring in Surety for the tools upgrade portion of their 9.2 upgrade.
 With other non-JD Edwards projects now consuming the bandwidth of their internal team, the same manager determined he’d need additional help for the modification mapping portion of the project.
 For this project, Surety Systems provided an experienced CNC Administrator—who was also a Certified SQL Server DBA—for the tools upgrades to 9.2, and two senior EnterpriseOne developers perfectly tailored to the company’s current and future technology stack.

 The manager and his team of two had a combined 36 years of JD Edwards experience and had tackled three in-house upgrades in-house, with help from an outside CNC, since the company had implemented the platform 8 years earlier.
 Together, they’d worked to keep all of their business applications code current, upgrading JD Edwards every 2-3 years, and upgrading the other applications that integrated with the system during the time in between.